-Jury deliberating sentence for man in Texas chokehold death
+Texas jury sentences man to 25 years in deadly confrontation

-HOUSTON (AP) — Prosecutors asked a jury on Wednesday to sentence a man to life in prison for the strangulation death of another man whom he and his wife, an ex-sheriff’s deputy, confronted outside a Houston-area restaurant.
+HOUSTON (AP) — The husband of a former sheriff’s deputy was sentenced to 25 years in prison on Wednesday for the strangulation death of a man the couple confronted outside a Houston-area restaurant.

-A defense attorney for Terry Thompson asked jurors to find that he acted with sudden passion and was unable to control his anger, making him eligible for a lesser sentence of between two and 20 years in prison.
+Prosecutors argued Terry Thompson wanted to kill 24-year-old John Hernandez and kept him in a chokehold even when he stopped resisting after Thompson confronted Hernandez about urinating in the parking lot of a Denny’s restaurant in May 2017.

-The jury convicted Thompson of murder on Monday in the death of 24-year-old John Hernandez.
-The sentencing phase of the trial began Tuesday.
+Thompson’s attorney countered he was only defending himself after being punched and kept Hernandez subdued only until he stopped resisting.

-Prosecutors said Thompson and Hernandez got into a confrontation in May 2017 after Hernandez began urinating in the parking lot of a Denny’s restaurant.
-Thompson’s attorneys said Thompson was only defending himself after being punched in the face and kept Hernandez subdued only until he stopped resisting.
+Jurors denied a request by Thompson’s attorney to find that he acted with sudden passion and was unable to control his anger — which would have made him eligible for a lesser sentence of two years to 20 years.
+The same jury, which deliberated his sentence for about seven hours on Wednesday, had convicted Thompson of murder on Monday.

 Most Read Nation & World Stories